 Under the Corporations Act the SEGC Board may, with the approval of the Government Minister responsible for the Corporations Act, determine that a particular amount (referred to in the legislation as the "minimum amount") is the amount needed to maintain the NGF at a viable level to meet claims and administration costs of SEGC and the NGF.
+As the participant related cap is now also tied to the minimum amount, the SEGC Board will also take into account the effect changes to the minimum amount would have on the participant related cap.

-The SEGC Board periodically reviews the minimum amount based on actuarial advice.
+The SEGC Board periodically reviews the minimum amount with the assistance of actuarial advice.
 On 31 March 2005 the minimum amount was set at \$76 million.
 In 2010 an actuarial review was conducted as part of the SEGC Board's regular review of the minimum amount.
 Following that review, the SEGC Board concluded that the then current minimum amount of \$76 million remained appropriate at that time and decided that for the purposes of prudential risk management a buffer of \$20 million should be maintained above the recommended minimum amount.
 In 2014 the SEGC Board undertook a full review of the minimum amount with the assistance of external actuarial advice.
 As a result of the review the SEGC Board determined a new minimum amount of \$100 million which became effective as the minimum amount on approval by the Minister on 3 November 2015.
 During the 2018/2019 financial year, the SEGC Board completed a review of the minimum amount.
 This included a triennial actuarial report with respect to the minimum amount.
 The SEGC Board resolved not to change the minimum amount at this time in accordance with its capital management plan and in light of the fact that there had been progress on a proposal to introduce certain caps on claims on the NGF which would affect the amount required to be held in the NGF.
 The relevant caps were introduced in November 2019.

-The caps are described in the section "Caps on Claims.
+The caps are described in the section Caps on Claims.

 The SEGC Board continues to review its capital management plan and will monitor the minimum amount, the amount in the NGF and its tolerance limits in light of this review.
-A triennial review of the minimum amount will be undertaken in 2020/2021.
+The Board is currently in the process of undertaking its triennial review of the minimum amount.
+SEGC has commissioned a further actuarial review as an input into this review.